Recent News & Articles

 The truth about this deadly book that kills its readers scares even the most daring fans of the Death Note manga.

-However, the book I am telling you about right now is a very real hard copy (four of them to be precise).
-Originally, it was printed in an amount of 100 copies, but almost all of them were destroyed later on as the deathly quality of the manuscript was revealed.
+However, the book I am telling you about right now is a very real hard copy, four of them to be precise.
+Originally, it was printed in an amount of 100 copies, but almost all of them were destroyed later on as the deadly quality of the manuscript was revealed.

 I believe you have already rightfully guessed that this work is not available to the general public, given the danger that it entails.
 All four copies of it are located at Michigan State University in Bethesda, Maryland.

 To find out the history of the creation of this literary weapon, I take you back to the year 1874.
-It was published by Dr Robert M. Kedzie (1823-1902), who was a surgeon during the Civil War and later became a professor of Chemistry.
-We do always suspect there is something in doctors that makes them very frightening even without a scalpel in their hands.
-Every time I remember the electric chair was invented by a smiley dentist, Alfred Southwick, I shudder in horror.
+It was published by Dr Robert M. Kedzie (1823 to 1902), who was a surgeon during the Civil War and later became a professor of Chemistry.

-Well, Dr. Kedzie, unlike Alfred, decided to try himself in literature.
+Well, Dr Kedzie, unlike Alfred, decided to try himself in literature.
 In fact, Shadows from the Walls of Death contains 100 pages of wallpaper samples with descriptions, 86 of which are deadly because they are soaked in arsenic.
-Although in those years everyone knew about its deadly properties when ingested, no one suspected that it could kill even being a part of the pigment that was used to colour wallpaper.

 Another book on my list of the deadly ones is Fahrenheit 451 by Ray Bradbury.
 Do not rush to throw away your copy.
 To spot the right one we have to go all the way with the symbolism and pick up a copy of the 1953 limited edition bound in asbestos to prevent it from burning.

-And finally, here we are at the final but, probably, the most killing book on the planet.
-We all must remember those Chemistry classes when our teachers shocked us with Marie Curie’s eccentric fascination over radium and polonium to the extent that she DID carry radioactive material around with her all the time.
-She even kept some next to her bed because it looked “like faint, fairy lights.”
-In fact, her notebooks (and almost everything else in her house) are radioactive and will be for about another 1500 years.
-That is a glowing glory, isn’t it?
+And finally, here we are at the final but probably the most killing book on the planet.
+We all must remember those Chemistry classes when our teachers shocked us with Marie Curie’s eccentric fascination over radium and polonium to the extent that she did carry radioactive material around with her all the time.

 This led to the ultimate conclusion: reading Marie Curie’s research notes can kill.